ianrenton/ianrenton.com/_guides/2016-02-06-install-linux-on-a-linx-1010b-tablet.markdown

 ### Installing 32-bit Grub after a Botched Install {#install32bitgrubafter}

-If you have installed a version of Linux (such as Ubuntu 20.10, 21.04 or 21.04) which installs a 64-bit grub and thus doesn't boot, my recommendation as above is still to start from 20.04.3 LTS and upgrade in place.
-If for any reason you aren't willing to do that, you may be able to make your installation bootable by following this procedure, provided by Damien in the comments.
+If you have installed a version of Linux (such as Ubuntu 20.10, 21.04 or 21.04) which installs a 64-bit grub despite the 32-bit EFI and thus doesn't boot, you may be able to make your installation bootable by following this procedure, provided by Damien in the comments.
+It may also work for very old versions (pre-18.04) where grub installation fails; if not, see the next section.

 First, boot from your Live USB and connect to WiFi.
 Then run the following commands.